Eagle Cabin

 Directions

 Located 8 air miles east of Yakutat on the east bank of Situk River.
-From Nine Mile Bridge on Forest Highway 10, hike the 3-mile trail or boat 3.2 miles downriver (1.5 hour float).
+From Nine Mile Bridge on Forest Highway 10, hike the 3-mile Situk River Trail or float 3.2 miles downriver (approximately 1.5-hour float).
 The cabin is 9.6 miles upriver from Situk Landing at the terminus of Lost River Road.
-The Forest Service-maintained airstrip is about 300 feet from the cabin and is 1,800 feet long and 50 feet wide.
+A Forest Service-maintained airstrip (1,800 ft long, 50 ft wide) is located about 300 feet from the cabin for wheeled aircraft access.

 Amenities